JoostKrueger/Data-Hazard-Label-learning-course/LearningCourse.md

 ## Generic Data Hazard
 <img src="img/general-hazard.png" alt="generic-hazard" width="200"/>
 The label is meant to create accountability by giving the creators the full responsibility of the output.
 It also encourages vetting the data sources and giving an extensive write-up of expectations and assumptions while addressing potential shortcomings.
-It forms the basis for all other data hazards.
+It forms the basis for all other data hazards can be used as a strating point and introduction of data hazard labels into projects.

 ### How to apply data hazard labels?
-The application of data hazard labels is not meant as an apply and be done with it concept.
+The application of data hazard labels is not meant as an "apply and be done with it concept".
 The labels are meant to open up discussion and help with reflection on responsible ethical use and potential consequences of data science.
 Ethics in data science is a complex topic so there is no need for a group to come to a definitive conclusion on which labels do or do not apply.

 The labels also allow external people to participate in discussions on the ethical impact a technology or algorithm might have which can be tough to get into otherwise.
 Researchers working in data science might not have the neccesary training or knowledge to be able to consider all these possible cases, which is why the data hazard project was started in the first place.

+Each member of the project should take a look at the labels and each prepare a number of labels that you believe might apply.
+Get together and discuss why you think a label should apply and what implicatinons such a decision would have.
+The group does not need to come to a unanimous conclusion, but each member should keep an open mind to the potential problems.
+You can also get external opinions, particularly from users or those affected by the results of the project.
+This process helps to view a project from different points of view and create a more robust system along with more accountability

 So if you are working on a project using data science, take a minute to think which labels could apply to your project and encourage others to do the same to get a well rounded perspective on the possible outcomes!